 The English program is framed around the Australian Curriculum.
-Students explore texts with issues suited to their year level, often featuring central characters of their own age.
+Students explore texts with issues suited to their year level.
 They maintain a regular program of independent reading and participate in the Premier's Reading Challenge.

 Students across Years 8 to 10 participate in 60 minute literacy blocks each week, planned by teachers to address individual student literacy growth.